Australian Call Centre Award Rates for 2022

 Standard Hours of Work

-Full-Time employees:
+Full-Time Employees

 The Award defines a full-time employee as someone engaged to work an average of 38 hours per week.

-• are engaged to work less than 38 ordinary hours per week;
+• Are engaged to work less than 38 ordinary hours per week.

-• has reasonably predictable hours of work; and
+• Have reasonably predictable hours of work.

-Casual Employees:
+Casual Employees

-• Casual Employees are NOT entitled to annual leave.
+• Casual employees are not entitled to annual leave.

 Working Overtime

-• Monday to Saturday—first 3 hours – 150% Loading
+• Monday to Saturday (first 3 hours): 150% loading

-• Monday to Saturday—after 3 hours – 200% Loading
+• Monday to Saturday (after 3 hours): 200% loading

 Superannuation